 Schedule

 The Council shall ensure that at least four (4) weeks public notice is given that there is a vacancy on the Council, that the Council may be selecting a person to fill that vacancy at any subsequent meeting.
+[Needs to be rewritten]

 Candidate interviews and appointments are conducted as regular UAC business.